Electrochemical Cell Types

 - Secondary electrochemical cell

-The chemicals used up in secondary cells can be brought back to their original state by charging with current from an external source.
+The chemicals used in secondary cells can be brought back to their original state by charging with current from an external source.
 Therefore, the cell again fits to supply energy as before.
 The process can be repeated over and over again.

-Fuel cell
+Fuel Cell

 A fuel cell is an electrochemical cell in which the chemical energy available from a fuel (hydrogen or methane) is converted to electrical energy by its oxidation.
 The cells produce low voltages but they are capable of supplying direct current for considerable periods.
+Fuel cells also provide power at a low cost and less attention is required for their maintenance.

 The bye products obtained from the fuel cell are harmless and they cannot cause pollution of our environment.
 Therefore, they are used as a clean source of energy.

-Uses of electrochemical cell
+Uses of Electrochemical Cell

 - A very useful application of electrochemical cells is commercial electroplating by electrolysis.

-- We used a lead storage battery and nickel storage battery for the storage of electrical energy.
+- We used a lead storage battery and a nickel storage battery for the storage of electrical energy.

 - For the production of metal, we used an electrolytic cell.
 For example, we used it for the extraction of sodium from molten sodium chloride.